How Data Is Disrupting Old Industries and Fueling New Business Models

 Visual: The Most Important Tool you’re not using today:

 We have spent the past 20 years building tools for helping people communicate visually.
 It has been an incredible journey watching customers use Tableau to help them discover amazing stories in their data, oftentimes with big business impacts from helping doctors discover that a specific drug is generating unexpected side effects, to seeing how different products are selling across different regions, to understanding the market price sensitivity of different geographies.
 We’ve built a very happy and engaged community of more than 55,000 members on LinkedIn alone.
 I see this growing larger every year as more people look at their data visualizations day-in and day-out.
 The New York Times recently featured Tableau in its “Data Is Beautiful” section which shows off some amazing visualizations.
-Together with Tableau, we’re also seeing increasing demand for the tools that help people create their own stories from workbooks that show how to use different functions in Tableau, to books showing how to visualize data with specific tips and tricks on visualization best practices, all the way to self-service courses where students learn at their own pace by solving real problems in Tableau.
+Together with Tableau, we’re also seeing increasing demand for the tools that help people create their own stories from workbooks that show how to use different functions in Tableau, to books showing how to visualize data with specific tips and tricks on visualization best practices for Blockchain, all the way to self-service courses where students learn at their own pace by solving real problems in Tableau.
 Everyone is looking for new ways of getting better at telling stories visually.